ibm-cloud-docs/vpc/block_storage_vpc_byok_encryption.md

 | Encryption service instance | If you provision multiple key management service instances in your account, select the one that includes the customer root key that you want to use for customer-managed encryption. |
 | Key name | Select the data encryption key within the {{site.data.keyword.keymanagementserviceshort}} instance that you want to use for encrypting the volume. |
 | Key ID | Displays the key ID that is associated with the data encryption key that you selected. |
 {: caption="Table 2.
-Values for customer-managed encryption" caption-side="top"}
+Values for provisioning block storage volumes with customer-managed encryption" caption-side="top"}

+If you created your {{site.data.keyword.keymanagementserviceshort}} or {{site.data.keyword.hscrypto}} instance using a private endpoint, root keys created using that instance are not shown in the UI.
+You must use the CLI or API to access and use these root keys.
+{:important}

 ## Editing boot volumes to use customer-managed encryption in the UI
 {: #edit-boot-vol-byok-ui}